Automatic Reminiscence Therapy for Dementia: Methodology

 \section{Methodology}

-In this section we explain the main two components of our model, as well as how the interaction with the model works.
-We named it \textit{Elisabot} and its goal is to mantain a dialog with the patient about her user’s life experiences.
+In this section we explain how the interaction with the model works, the main two components of our model and the chosen hyperparameters that give the best performance.

-Before starting the conversation, the user must introduce photos that should contain significant moments for him/her.
+We named the model Elisabot and its goal is to maintain a dialog with the patient about their life experiences.
+Before starting the conversation, the user must introduce photos containing significant moments for them.
 The system randomly chooses one of these pictures and analyses the content.
-Then, Elisabot shows the selected picture and starts the conversation by asking a question about the picture.
+Elisabot then shows the selected picture and starts the conversation by asking a question about the picture.
 The user should give an answer, even though he does not know it, and Elisabot makes a relevant comment on it.
 The cycle starts again by asking another relevant question about the image and the flow is repeated for 4 to 6 times until the picture is changed.
 The Figure \ref{fig:engine_diagram} summarizes the workflow of our system.

-Elisabot is composed of two models: the model in charge of asking questions about the image which we will refer to it as VQG model, and the Chatbot model which tries to make the dialogue more engaging by giving feedback to the user's answers.
+Elisabot is composed of two models: the model in charge of asking questions about the image which we will refer to it as Visual Question Generator (VQG), and the Chatbot model which tries to make the dialogue more engaging by giving feedback to the user's answers.
+Both models are trained using Stochastic Gradient Descent with ADAM optimization \cite{kingma2014adam} and a learning rate of 1e-4.
+Furthermore, we use dropout regularization \cite{srivastava2014dropout} which prevents from over-fitting.